todd-herbert/absolute-mouse/README.md

 // Setting them manually when appropriate AbsoluteMouse.set_dimensions(1440, 900);
 ```
-You are free to define any width and height, so long as each value is less than 32768.
+You are free to define any width and height (less than 32768)
 Consider setting dimensions to your screen's width in mm:

 ```cpp